DiRoots-Limited/DiRoots.One.Releases/docs/DiRootsOne-Tips.md

 ## Select multiple rows

 DiRootsOne plugins have a great advantage for making bulk actions and saving time.
-To make this task simpler, you don't need to select row per row, just select one and press the Shift button in your keyboard and then select the last row.
+To make it simpler, you don't need to select row by row.
+Just select one, press the Shift button on your keyboard, and then select the last row.
 Now you have several rows selected to perform the batch actions.

 ![DiRoots-Tips select rows](../assets\images\Tips\DO-SelectRows.gif)
 <sub>Note: the version on the image may not reflect the [latest version of DiRootsOne Package](https://diroots.com/revit-plugins/dirootsone/).</sub>

 ## Double-click and Drag and Drop

-Double-click or drag and drop do add or remove data.
+Double-click or drag and drop to add or remove data.

 where to do this: